 - UI/UX designer

 Web designers elaborate and discuss the requirements and preferences.
 With reliable UI/UX design services, they analyze the target audience, end-users, and competitors.
 This information is important to build a visually appealing and intuitive web solution based on the client’s demands.
-They are also responsible for giving accurate estimates on each stage of the product design process.
+They are also responsible for building the userflow for your future product.

 - Lead software developer

 Lead engineers are responsible for technical solutions.
 They analyze the artifacts (documentation or requirements that help understand the project architecture) of the project discovery phase during the meeting.
 It is crucial to make sure that the designed business logic is feasible within the development process.
 Finally, technical specialists offer the best architectural solutions and the most suitable technology stack.

 Stakeholders represent the client’s team and deliver their business idea to a software company.
 They explain what the product is about, its goals, and their expectations and requirements within a project.

 The main tasks of a project discovery phase

-Let’s take a look at the core tasks of a discovery phase:
+Let’s take a look at the core tasks solved in the product discovery process.